-Note: Regardless of the option elected to use, one-off exemptions remain available to all operators based on a justifiable request.
+Note: [Regardless of the option elected to use, one-off exemptions may be available to operators based on a justifiable request.]

-The OMA must define and describe the possible differences between the standards applicable to commercial operations and non-commercial operations under the same AOC.
+The OMA must define and describe the possible differences between the standards applicable to commercial operations and non-commercial operations under the AOC.
 The OMA must further provide guidance for their description and handling within the Management System of the certified operator.